Creative Movement Classes

 Advanced Ballet / Company is the highest level of training, designed for committed dancers who demonstrate strong technical ability, artistry, and leadership.
 Placement in Company class is by Director approval only.
 Dancers take ballet three times per week, attend Pilates Conditioning, and are expected to maintain a high level of commitment both in and out of the studio.
 Company dancers participate in an annual educational performance tour of Blaine County Schools, attend out-of-town master classes and performances, engage in community service projects, and are eligible for induction into the National Honor Society for Dance Arts (NHSDA).
 Continued summer study is required through Footlight summer workshops and/or other intensive training programs.

 Intro to Pointe is the first level of pointe work for dancers who have been evaluated and approved for pointe training.
 This class introduces students to the fundamentals of dancing en pointe in a safe and supportive environment.
+Dancers who are not yet en pointe but are on the track to earn their shoes may take this class with director approval.
 Dancers will learn how to properly prepare their shoes, strengthen their feet and ankles, and execute basic pointe exercises at the barre.
 Focus is placed on correct alignment, control, and injury prevention.
 Dancers must be concurrently enrolled in Intermediate 1/2 Ballet and are expected to attend class regularly to ensure continued progress and safety.
+Invitation Only.

 Intermediate Pointe